sara-sabr/ITStrategy/_posts/en/2021-10-15-product-management-part-2.md

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">
     <a href="/ITStrategy/assets/images/program_officials-cio-cfo_with_copyrights.png" style="display: block">
         <img src = "{{ site.baseurl }}/assets/images/program_officials-cio-cfo_with_copyrights.png"
-        alt = "This image is a three by three table showing the different perspectives that each of the Program Official, CFO, and CIO have of each other." style="width: 800px; height: inherit;"
+        alt = "This image is a three by three table showing the different perspectives that each of the Program Official, CFO, and CIO have of each other.
+The first row shows that the Program Official sees themselves as Captain Canada, they see the CFO as a bag of money and the CIO as a tortoise.
+The second row shows that the CFO sees the Program Official as someone who spends a lot of money (image is of a hand holding shopping bags, a credit card and dollar bills in the air), they see themselves as the dragons from Dragons Den, and they see the CIO as a cowboy.
+The third row shows that the CIO sees the Program Official as a figure head (image is of the queen), the CFO as somone who creates red tape and the CIO as Neo from the Matrix." style="width: 800px; height: inherit;"
         />
     </a>